Alden Page

 return await self.client.get(url)

-Scheduling tasks (somewhat) intelligently
+Scheduling tasks somewhat intelligently

-The final gotcha in the design of our crawler is that we want to crawl every single website at the same time at its prescribed rate limit.
+The final pitfall in the design of our crawler is that we want to crawl every single website at the same time at its prescribed rate limit.
 That sounds almost tautological, like something that we should be able to take for granted after implementing all of this logic for preventing our crawler from working too quickly, but it turns out our crawler's processing capacity itself is a limited and contentious resource.
 We can only schedule so many tasks simultaneously on each worker, and we need to ensure that tasks from a single website aren't starving other sources of crawl capacity.

 For instance, imagine that each worker is able to handle 5000 simultaneous crawling tasks, and every one of those tasks is tied to a tiny website with a very low rate limit.
 That means that our entire worker, which is capable of handling hundreds of crawl and analysis jobs per second, is stuck making one request per second until some faster tasks appear in the queue.